microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

 To make this demo simpler to understand, instead of refresh token, we are obtaining the access token via Authorization Code Grant flow.
 Access token is short-lived and considered secure to live inside the browser.

-In your production scenario, instead of the access token, you may want to obtain the refresh token with "Authorization Code Grant" flow.
+In your production scenario, you may want to obtain the refresh token with "Authorization Code Grant" flow instead of using the access token.
 We did not use the refresh token in this sample as it requires server-to-server communications and secured persistent storage, it would greatly increase the complexity of this demo.

 ## Threat model

-To reduce complexity and lower the learning curve, this sample is limited in scope.
+To reduce complexity, this sample is limited in scope.
 In your production system, you should consider enhancing it and review its threat model.

 -  Refreshing the access token
    -  Using silent prompt for refreshing access token
-      -  Some OAuth provider support `?prompt=none` for refreshing access token silently thru `<iframe>`
+      -  Some OAuth providers support `?prompt=none` for refreshing access token silently through `<iframe>`
    -  Using Authorization Code Grant flow with refresh token
       -  Save the refresh token on the server side of your web app.
 Never expose it to the browser or the bot
       -  This will also create a smooth UX by reducing the need for UI popups